 In the finale, we saw a return of Waarts’ agility and speed as he and the orchestra flew to a rousing finale.
 The audience leapt to their feet to give him what is sure to be one of many standing ovations in what is sure to be a stellar career.Daily RepublicCritical Acclaim

-In June 2018, Stephen recorded his debut recital album for Rubicon Classics with pianist Gabriele Carcano, featuring works by Schumann and Bartók – composers he champions – and the album will be released in November 2018.
-Stephen will also be collaborating on a Hindemith recording project with Christoph Eschenbach for Ondine Classics.
+Waarts released his debut recital album for Rubicon Classics in November 2018, with pianist Gabriele Carcano, featuring works by Schumann and Bartók.
+2020 saw the release of Hindemith Kammermusik nr.
+4, as part of Ondine Classic’s Kammermusik cycle with Christoph Eschenbach, the Kronberg Academy Soloists and the Schleswig-Holstein Festival Orchestra.

 His prize-winning success at the 2015 Queen Elisabeth Competition – including securing the majority vote of the television audience – boosted international attention.
+In 2015, he was awarded the Mozart Gesellschaft Dortmund scholarship following his appearance at the Krzyżowa-Music Festival.
 In March 2017 he was awarded the prestigious Avery Fisher Career Grant.
-Following his debut at the Festspiele Mecklenburg-Vorpommern in 2017, Stephen was awarded the 2017 soloist prize which will be presented in September 2018.
-In 2015, he was awarded the Mozart Gesellschaft Dortmund scholarship following his appearance at the Krzyżowa-Music Festival.
+He also won the Festspiele Mecklenburg-Vorpommern’s soloist award the same year and has performed at the festival every year since then.
+Stephen was awarded the International Classical Music Awards Orchestra Award by the Lucerne Symphony Orchestra in 2019.